curl/everything-curl/usingcurl/verbose.md

 there is no "body" to send.

-Moving on and assuming everything goes according to plan, the sent request will get a corresponding response from the server and that HTTP response will start with a set of headers before the response body:
+Moving on and assuming everything goes according to plan, the sent request gets a corresponding response from the server and that HTTP response starts with a set of headers before the response body:

     < HTTP/1.1 200 OK
     < Accept-Ranges: bytes